anicolao/npa/DEVELOPMENT.md

 extension.
 Then, in Chrome, visit `chrome://extensions`, and turn on "developer mode".
 Finally, use the "Load Unpacked Extension" folder to load your freshly built extension by opening the `dist` directory that was created by the build process.

-On some versions of windows `bun run start` might give an error about script execution being disabled.
-[This article](https://bobbyhadz.com/blog/nodemon-cannot-be-loaded-running-scripts-disabled) shows how to fix it, and [this page from Microsoft](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.3) may also be useful.
+If you have a production build of NPA installed, use the extensions page to disable it so that only one copy is running at a time.

 You'll notice that `bun run start` never exits.
 It watches your filesystem for changes to the source code, which you can make in